 Role in American Concert Bands

 Across the Atlantic, the euphonium found a home in American concert bands led by figures like John Philip Sousa.
 In these settings, the instrument often doubled the trombone line or reinforced the bass register.
 However, the American band tradition also fostered a lighter, more agile style.
 The American-style euphonium often lacks the compensating system, producing a brighter tone that blends well with cornets and saxophones.
-Over time, the euphonium’s solo role expanded thanks to works by composers such as Gustav Holst, who wrote the iconic euphonium solo in the "First Suite in E-flat for Military Band" (1909).
+Over time, the euphonium's solo role expanded thanks to works by composers such as Gustav Holst, who wrote the iconic euphonium solo in the "First Suite in E-flat for Military Band" (1909).
+American university wind bands, particularly those at schools like the University of Michigan and Northwestern University, have also been important in developing the instrument's repertoire and pedagogy.

 Notable Composers and Repertoire